Stop! Your Lease Extension in North Cornelly Could Be FREE

 If you are facing a significant premium because your lease in North Cornelly has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-It is conventional wisdom that a residential leasehold with more than 100 years remaining is worth roughly the same as a freehold.
+It is conventional wisdom that a property with over one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
 Where an further 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for many years in the future.

 Lender Requirement